A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 Key points about: credit card charge-offs

-1. A credit card charge-off is when a creditor stops trying to collect a debt and has written it off as a loss.
+1. A credit card charge-off is when a creditor has written a debt off as a loss.

 2. A charge-off doesn’t mean the lender won’t stop trying to collect the credit card debt.